Asad-Afridi/Machine-Learning-Models-From-Scratch/README.md

 ## Features

-- Implementations of key machine learning algorithms
+- Implementations of key machine learning algorithms from scratch
+- Comparative analysis with scikit-learn models using the same datasets
 - Detailed documentation and examples for each model
 - Clear and concise code structure for easy understanding
 - NumPy-based for efficient computations